treesess/desktop3dpc/vCP250306/readme.md

 this is the first design of vCP. based on the motion system of CR10s, changed the x carriage and toolhead and succeeded in stable flow rate mortar printing.

+**all CAD STL are open-sourced (GPL-3.0 license) for download.
+Welcome to build yours and let me know!**

 ![image](https://github.com/user-attachments/assets/bacb2a73-b690-4403-90f2-e00ddbaf349d)